 Three ways to take the focus off food this Thanksgiving

 This doesn’t mean that you don’t serve food at Thanksgiving, it just means that you approach the food with less anxiety and stress, focusing your energy instead on meaningful connection and belonging.
 Here are three ways to take the focus off food this Thanksgiving:

 Instead of asking people how you can accommodate their food preferences and planning a menu that meets each person’s individual needs, tell people exactly what you are making, and invite them to bring a dish to share with everyone that meets their unique dietary needs and preferences.

 This way you can limit your menu to a reasonable level and still cook your personal favorite dishes for Thanksgiving, and you can encourage people who have special diets to share their recipes with everyone.
 This may feel impossible, but, really, it is absolutely an option!
-Remember that the first Thanksgiving was about sharing food, and it is a wonderful idea to have everyone bring their own contribution to the Thanksgiving table.
+Remember that the story of Thanksgiving was about sharing food, and it is a wonderful idea to have everyone bring their own contribution to the Thanksgiving table.